canidlogic/aksview/README.md

     int64_t aksview_getlen(AKSVIEW *pv);

 The return value is the number of bytes in the file, which can be zero or greater.
-The value is cached so that this function should usually be very quick to call.
-The value shouldn't change unless you explicitly change it with `aksview_setlen`.
+The value is cached so that this function should be very quick to call.
+The value won't change unless you explicitly change it with `aksview_setlen`.

 To set the length of the viewed file, use the following function: